isomerpages/moe-yishunsec/_cca/Sports and Games/Badminton.md

 * Ms Lim Sin Yee

 ### CCA Schedule
-* Every Tuesday and Thursday from 4pm to 6pm
+* Tuesday and Thursday from 4 pm to 6 pm

 ### Venues
 * Hall